 Apply innovative financing models including performance oriented fiscal transfers to municipalities and results-based financing of individual projects or programs.
 This also entail changes in metrics of success or performance monitoring to set the service provider on a path towards providing reliable, safe, inclusive, transparent, and responsive irrigation and drainage services; and

-Enhance partnerships at local administration and national levels to leverage financial resources, harmonize policies, coordinate investments, and ensure the principle of financial additionality.
+Enhance partnerships at local administration and entities levels to leverage financial resources, harmonize policies, coordinate investments, and ensure the principle of financial additionality.
 It focuses on creating clear institutional responsibility, accountability, effectiveness and regulations.